 Health problems in snakes include stress, retained sheds, sepsis, anorexia/overweight, head wobble, internal/external parasites, respiratory problems, and inclusion body disease (IBD).

-The most common health problem in snakes is most likely stress.
+The most common health problem in snakes is stress.
 It’s very easy to stress out a snake, especially if you’re not an experienced handler.
 Your snake seems consistently on edge, whether it’s before you handle or feed it.

 3) Losing Weight

-Anorexia isn’t an illness, but it is a common health issue in snakes.
-It’s a symptom of something else being wrong, rather than a problem in and of itself.
+Anorexia is a symptom of something else being wrong, rather than a problem in and of itself.
 It can occur for any number of reasons:

-- A wild-caught snake has trouble adjusting to captivity
+- A wild-caught snake is unable to adjust to captivity.

 - A snake that doesn’t primarily eat rodents in the wild is having trouble adjusting to its diet.
 For example, perhaps you have a grass snake that is being forced to eat pinkies rather than frogs/toads.

 - The snake has a severe parasite infestation

-- Your snake is in pain when it eats
+- Your snake is in pain and discomfort when it eats

 4) Gaining Weight